Vatersay - Bhattersaigh

-Barra is a small island, about 8 miles by 5, but very well known for its size and population.
-It's famous for its airport which is on the beach and gets washed by the tides twice a day, and has also been used for many TV programmes.
+Barra is a small island, about 8 miles by 5, but very well known considering its size and population.
+It's famous for its airport which is on the beach and gets washed by the tides twice a day, and the island has also been used for many TV programmes.

 Around the Northern end of the island the sand is white and sea shallow, and with the high light levels the shallower parts of the sea are always a beautiful turquoise, even when it's raining.

 Eoligarry with cloud approaching (1564)